Advanced usage

 object for L₁ regularisation, or a WeightDecay

-For example, the following code constructs a neural Bayes estimator using dropout and L₁ regularisation with penalty coefficient $\lambda = 10^{-4}$:
+For illustration, the following code constructs a neural Bayes estimator using dropout and L₁ regularisation with penalty coefficient $\lambda = 10^{-4}$:

-d = 1 # dimension of each independent replicate
+n = 1 # dimension of each independent replicate of Z

 K = 3000 # number of training samples